-This manual and the accompanying software are © Sparcom Corporation 1992.
-All rights reserved.
-Reproduction, transmission in any form or by any means, adaptation, or translation of this manual is prohibited without prior written permission of Sparcom, except as allowed under the copyright laws.

-The owner of this manual is granted a one-user, non-commercial license to use the enclosed software, and may not copy, distribute, or transfer the software under any circumstances without prior written permission of Sparcom.
+This manual and the accompanying software are © Copyright of da Vinci Technologies Group, all rights reserved.
+Reproduction, transmission in any form or by any means, adaptation, or translation of this manual is prohibited without prior written permission of da Vinci Technologies, except as allowed under the copyright laws.
+The owner of this manual is granted a one-user, non-commercial license to use the enclosed software, and may not copy, distribute, or transfer the software under any circumstances without prior written consent of da Vinci Technologies Group, Inc.

-Portions of this manual are © Hewlett-Packard Company 1990 and are used with permission.

-Portions of this software are licensed from Armstrong Publishing, Corvallis, OR, U.S.A.
+Portions of this manual are Copyright Hewlett-Packard Company 1990 and are used with permission.
+PocketProfessional is a registered trademark of da Vinci Technologies Group, Inc. Portions of this software were licensed from Armstrong Publishing (Albany, Oregon).